wbirkmaier/p4/README.md

 + Default page shows pre-selected RSS feeds.
 + Creating an account allows you to add your own RSS feeds ex. <http://feeds.feedburner.com/pbs/wgbh/frontline/programs-feed>.
 + You are only allowed to create and edit your own feeds.
++ Dynamic page displayed based on log in status.

 ### Demo Information:
 I plan to do an in person demo in my Section after Thursday's lecture in front of my group and TA Dan.